febret/intro2D3/t6-advanced-d3/README.md

 To run this example install **Node.js**

 Then use npm to install this package dependencies and **http-server**.
-You can use http-server it to run a local web server.
+You can use http-server to run a local web server.
 ```
 > npm install
 > npm install http-server -g